 How to Bake Bacon in the Oven – Step by Step Photos

 First preheat the oven to 400ºF.
-Prepare a large baking sheet by covering it with foil and placing one or two wire cooling racks on top.
+Prepare a sheet pan by covering it with foil and placing one or two wire racks on top.

 Lay the slices of bacon out on the wire rack so they are close, but not overlapping.

 Bake the bacon in the preheated oven for 20-25 minutes (for thick cut bacon), or until it reaches your desired level of crispiness.
 Begin checking the bacon at 15 minutes, so you’re aware of its progress (every oven is different).
 I like mine extra brown and crispy, so I let mine go closer to 25 minutes.